Stability of a class of exact solutions of the incompressible Euler equation in a disk: Introduction and main result

 In Section \ref{sec6}, we will show that the orbital stability in Theorem \ref{thmmain} is actually sharp, in the sense that $\mathcal O_{\bar\omega}$ is the ``smallest" set containing $\bar\omega$ that is stable under the Euler dynamics.

 As a straightforward consequence of Theorem \ref{thmmain}, we obtain the orbital stability of the steady solutions in $\mathbf E_{1,1}$.
-As far as we known, this is the first stability result on plane ideal flows related to high order eigenfunctions of the Dirichlet Laplacian in a bounded domain.
+As far as we know, this is the first stability result on plane ideal flows related to the second-lowest eigenfunctions of the Dirichlet Laplacian in a bounded domain.
 We also mention that the steady solutions in $\mathbf E_{1,1}$ are related to the Lamb dipole.
 The Lamb dipole, also called the Chaplygin-Lamb dipole \cite{Chap,Lamb}, is an exact steady solution of the incompressible Euler equation in the whole plane.
 For the Lamb dipole, the stream function $\psi_L$ can be explicitly expressed as follows (cf. \cite{Abe,Lamb}):

-where $(W,0)$ with $W\in\mathbb R$ is the velocity field of the fluid at space infinity, and $\mu$ is a positive parameter representing the strength of the vortex.
+where $(W,0)$ with $W\in\mathbb R\setminus\{0\}$ is the velocity field of the fluid at space infinity, and $\mu$ is a positive parameter representing the strength of the vortex.
 The corresponding vorticity $\omega_L$ is

 The orbital stability of the Lamb dipole was recently solved by Abe and Choi \cite{Abe}.
 See also \cite{WTAMS2} for another form of orbital stability.
 Taking $\mu=j$ in \eqref{ogal}, we see that inside the separatrix $\{\psi_L=0\}$ (which is exactly the unit circle) the vorticity function $\omega_L$ is an element of $\mathbf E_{1,1}$.
-Therefore we have obtained the orbital stability of the truncated Lamb dipole.
+Therefore Theorem \ref{thmmain} actually confirms the orbital stability of the truncated Lamb dipole.

 The most important step in proving Theorem \ref{thmmain} is to show that $\mathcal O_{\bar\omega}$ has a clean variational characterization in terms of conserved quantities of the Euler equation.
 More precisely,